ghsioux/multi-cloud-deployment-demo/docs/infra-setup/gcp.md

 ## Set a billing account for the project

-This is a manual step that you need to do in the GCP console.
+If you create a new GCP project, this is a required step that you need to do in the GCP console.
 You can find more information [here](https://cloud.google.com/billing/docs/how-to/modify-project).

 ## Enable the required services